 A transfer student is defined as one who has satisfactorily completed twelve or more semester hours of college transfer credit at another regionally accredited college or university.
 These individuals must complete an official Copiah-Lincoln Community College admissions application.
-Official transcripts of all work done at all institutions previously attended must be submitted to the appropriate Enrollment Services personnel.
+Official transcripts of all work done at all institutions previously attended must be submitted to Enrollment Services.
 A student who is transferring less than twelve semester hours of credit must also meet the requirements of first time entering students as outlined in the college catalog.